 Deductible business expenses

 Any expense which is ordinary and necessary for your trade or business is deductible.
 Not all expenses, however, are fully deductible.
 Some examples of fully deductible expenses are accounting fees, insurance, office rent, telephone and internet expenses.
 Examples of expenses that are only partially deductible are car expenses and dining with clients.
 Expatax can help you with which of your expenses are fully, partially or non-deductible.

 If you are working as a freelancer you must keep an administration, file VAT returns and file the annual income tax return.
 This is not easy and can be very time consuming so let Expatax take care of it for you so that you can invest your valuable time into your profession instead.

-Be sure to check our blog for articles about working as a freelancer in the Netherlands.
+Be sure to check our Knowledge Base for articles about working as a freelancer in the Netherlands.